powermock/powermock/README.md

 * 2015-10-02: PowerMock 1.6.3 has been released with support for EasyMock 3.2 as well as compatibility with ByteBuddy and various other fixes.
 See [change log](https://raw.githubusercontent.com/jayway/powermock/master/changelog.txt) for details.
 * 2015-07-25: PowerMock has moved to GitHub.
 From now on the old <a href="https://code.google.com/p/powermock/">Google Code page</a> should not be used anymore.
 All issues are reported here on GitHub and the documentation is migrated.
 * 2015-03-16: PowerMock 1.6.2 has been released.
 See [change log](https://raw.githubusercontent.com/jayway/powermock/master/changelog.txt) for details.
-* 2015-01-03: PowerMock 1.6.1 has been released with support for JUnit 4.12.
-See [change log](https://raw.githubusercontent.com/jayway/powermock/master/changelog.txt) for details.

 [Older News](https://github.com/jayway/powermock/wiki/OldNews)